 Le Panthéon was initially commissioned by Louis XV in 1744 as a church dedicated to Saint Genevieve.
-However, construction didn’t begin until 1758 and wasn’t completed until 1790 – the year of the French Revolution.
-After the Revolution, the building was rededicated as a mausoleum and the remains of some of France’s most famous citizens were transferred from other churches and cemeteries to Le Panthéon.
+However, construction didn’t begin until 1758 and wasn’t completed until 1790.
+After the French Revolution, the building was rededicated as a mausoleum, and the remains of some of France’s most famous citizens were transferred from other churches and cemeteries to Le Panthéon.

-27. Pont Neuf
+12. Pont Neuf

 Pont Neuf is the oldest standing bridge in Paris and was completed in 1607.
-The bridge got its name from the fact that it was the ninth bridge to be constructed in Paris.
+The bridge got its name because it was the ninth to be constructed in Paris.
 Pont Neuf has been among the most famous landmarks in France for its unique architecture since it was first built.

-28. Tour du Nord
+13. Gare du Nord

 The Gare du Nord is on the list of famous French buildings as one of six major railway stations in Paris.
-This station is used by trains going to and from northern France and other countries like Belgium, Germany, the Netherlands, and the United Kingdom.
+This station is used by trains from northern France and countries like Belgium, Germany, the Netherlands, and the United Kingdom.
 Each day, more than 700,000 passengers use this station.

-29. Monument to Napoleon Bonaparte
+14. Monument to Napoleon Bonaparte

 This garden was built to showcase art and technology today and their applications through an exhibition called Trocadéro Palace of Mechanism and Electricity.